What is an International SIPP?

 How do International SIPPs work?

-International SIPPs were developed to cater for the overseas demand for pension transfers where a QROPS isn’t either appropriate or necessary.
-Providers modified their systems to enable clients to denominate their investments in additional currencies, as opposed to just Sterling.
-A key requirement was that SIPPs needed to be relevant to the currency the individual is earning or will eventually be spending in retirement.
+International SIPPs were created to fill the gap in the market for UK pension transfers that Qualifying Recognised Overseas Pension Schemes (QROPS) could not cater for.
+Providers modified their systems to enable clients to denominate their investments in currencies other than Sterling.
+A key requirement was that International SIPPs needed to be relevant to the currency the individual is earning or will eventually be spending in retirement.

-International advisers are invariably better placed to help with local tax issues that need to be considered.
+International advisers are invariably better placed to help with local tax issues that must be considered.
 In some cases, such as the implications of Dual Tax Treaties and general tax rates, this advice will be offered as part of a financial planning package.
-In other more complex cases, an international adviser will be able to direct expats to suitably qualified local and/or international tax advisers.
+In other, more complex cases, an international adviser can direct expats to suitably qualified local and/or international tax advisers.

 3. What are the benefits of International SIPPs?

 The International SIPP is a suitable pension vehicle for those retiring abroad.
-With a much wider range of product offerings at your disposal, this form of SIPP offers more control over where your pension money is invested.
+With a much wider range of product offerings, this form of SIPP offers more control over where your pension money is invested.
 Key features include:

 Flexible investment choice